-The cause is the loss of a gonosome during the embryogenesis which can occur on different levels of the development (spermatogenesis or oogenesis, fertilization) and is based on a nondisjunction of the chromosomes, more specifically of the chromatids.
-In 70% of the cases, this gonosome is the X-chromosome of the father.
+The cause is the loss of a gonosome during the embryogenesis, which can occur at different stages of development (spermatogenesis or oogenesis, fertilization) and is based on a nondisjunction of the chromosomes, more specifically of the chromatids.
+In 70% of cases, the gonosome is the X-chromosome of the father.

-While the occurrence of the Turner syndrome does not correlate with the age of the mother, a high age of the father plays a possible role in the pathogenesis.
+While the occurrence of the Turner syndrome does not correlate with the age of the mother, the advanced age of the father plays a possible role in the pathogenesis.

-In the case of the Turner Syndrome, the phenotype, as well as the psychosexual setting, are female.
-Main symptoms are primary amenorrhoea and dwarfism (143–147 cm).
-The patients are infertile and show sexual infantilism (hypoplastic female genitals due to lack of hormonal stimulation).
-While the gonads develop normally at first, they start to degenerate and fibrosis in the third month of pregnancy, which finally causes the ovaries to exist only as tissue cords (streak gonads).
+In the case of Turner syndrome, the phenotype, as well as the psychosexual setting, are female.
+The main symptoms are primary amenorrhoea and dwarfism (143–147 cm).
+The growth spurt is absent.
+Patients are infertile and show sexual infantilism (hypoplastic female genitals due to a lack of hormonal stimulation).
+While the gonads develop normally at first, they start to degenerate, and fibrosis occurs in the 3rd month of pregnancy, which finally causes the ovaries to exist only as undifferentiated tissue (streak gonads).

 - Short neck